 What fascinates you most about writing?

 The ability to move so omnisciently is what I find the most intriguing.
 I’ve been accused of head- hopping, but I don’t care because it’s only in writing where it’s possible to jump between peoples’ reactions within a situation.
-Seeing how different characters view the same experience differently is a fascinating reality of life to explore.
+Seeing how different characters view the same experience differently is a fascinating reality of life to explore within fiction.
 In films, we are restricted to the world of action.
 All emotion must be communicated by something the actor is doing or saying, or the image that’s being used.
 In writing, we can move from the outside room into the mind of the character, and then into the mind of another character and see how those elements can bring about dramatic tension.

 Do you have any authors or mentors who play a big role in influencing your work as an author and creative?